wazuh/wazuh/api/test/integration/README.md

 ## Tests execution

-In order to perform a Wazuh API integration test, we need a specific `python3` environment.
+To perform a Wazuh API integration test, we need a specific `python3` environment.
 This python environment includes the following dependencies:

 ```python
 pytest==5.4.3